Strengthening

 AIC4 criteria catalogue for AI cloud services from the Federal Office for Security and Information Technology (BSI).

-In order to make the MISSION AI minimum standard testable, the 6 abstract values were translated into a structured test procedure based on the so-called ‘VCIO’ approach (Values - Criteria - Indicators - Observables).
+In order to make the MISSION AI quality standard testable, the 6 abstract values were translated into a structured test procedure based on the so-called ‘VCIO’ approach (Values - Criteria - Indicators - Observables).
 This is divided into several levels: The values form the foundation on which specific criteria are built.
 Indicators and measurable variables (observables) are used to assess these criteria.
 The degree of fulfilment of each value is systematically determined on the basis of this structure.
 This methodology ensures a precise and comprehensible assessment.

 In addition, test tools are developed to check the fulfilment of the observables and thus increase the reliability of the test result.